 Roseacre Junior School is committed to safeguarding and promoting the welfare and safety of our children.
 We expect all staff, parents and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy.
 All adults who work in our school have been subject to a Disclosure and Barring Service check (DBS.)
 All employed staff have been appropriately checked for their suitability, using the Safe Recruitment procedures.

 To ensure online safety in school, all staff sign an agreed user policy (AUP) and all online systems have Kent schools’ broadband filter with user history monitored.
 Through assemblies, PHSE and Computing lessons students are made aware of the risks associated with being on line and using social media; as well as what is a healthy relationship and appropriate behaviour.